Psy-Fer/bedpull/docs/src/cram-mode.md

 samtools view -C --no-PG reads.bam -o reads.cram
 ```

-The `samtools index` step is optional — bedpull builds the `.crai` itself on first use if it's missing.
+The `samtools index` step is optional; bedpull builds the `.crai` itself on first use if it's missing.

 The resulting CRAM stores the decoded sequences internally; no `--reference` flag is needed.